wadaniel/YMeRo/docs/source/user/user.rst

 Overview
 ##########

-This section describes the YMeRo interface and introduces the reader to installing and running the code.
+This section describes the YMeRo (from Greek: computational "ypologistikí" micro "mikro" fluidics "ygró") interface and shows the reader how to install and run the code.

 The YMeRo code is designed as a classical molecular dynamics code adapted for inclusion of rigid bodies and cells.
-The simulation consists of multiple time-steps during which the particles and bodies will be displaces following laws of mechanics and hydrodynamics.
+The simulation consists of multiple time-steps during which the particles and bodies will be displaced following the laws of mechanics and hydrodynamics.
-One time-step roughly consists of the following steps:
+One time-step includes following tasks:

-* compute all the forces in the system, which are mostly pairwise forces between different particles,
+* compute all forces in the system, which are mainly pairwise forces between particles,
-* move the particles by integrating the equations of motions,
+* integrate the equations of motions and move the particles,
-* bounce particles off the wall surfaces so that they cannot penetrate the wall even in case of soft-core interactions,
+* bounce particles off the wall surfaces such that they cannot penetrate walls even in case of soft-core interactions,
 * bounce particles off the bodies (i.e. rigid bodies and elastic membranes),
 * perform additional operations dictated by plug-ins (modifications, statistics, data dumps, etc.).

 Python interface
 *****************

-The code uses Python scripting language for the simulation setup.
+The code uses Python for the simulation setup.
 The script defines simulation domain, number of MPI ranks to run; data containers, namely :ref:`user-pv` and data handlers:
 :ref:`user-ic`, :ref:`user-integrators`, :ref:`user-interactions`, :ref:`user-walls`, :ref:`user-bouncers`, :ref:`user-belongers` and :ref:`user-plugins`.